dftbplus/recipes/docs/transport/carbon2d-trans.rst

 visualiser and verify that the atomic indices are consistent with the transport setup definitions.

-The last step is to change the supercell definition in the gen structure file.
+The last step is to make sure the structure is defined as a *Cluster*.
 From the point of view of an open boundary condition calculation, Supercell (``S``) and Cluster (``C``) have a slightly different meaning with respect to a canonical DFTB calculation.
 By Supercell we mean any structure which is *periodic in any direction transverse to the transport direction*,